LSSTDESC/CLMM/OVERVIEW.md

 ## The `GalaxyCluster` object <a name="the_galaxycluster_object"></a>

   * The GalaxyCluster object contains the galaxy cluster metadata (unique_id, ra, dec, z) as well as the background galaxy data
-  * Background galaxy data: astropy Table containing galaxy_id, ra, dec, e1, e2, z, kappa
+  * Background galaxy data: astropy Table containing at least galaxy_id, ra, dec, e1, e2, z
   * ra/dec are in decimal degrees

 ## Weak lensing signal measurement with `polaraveraging.py` <a name="weak_lensing_signal_measurement_with_polaraveraging"></a>

   * The function `compute_shear` calculates tangential shear, cross shear, and angular separation of each source galaxy relative to the (ra, dec) coordinates of the center of the cluster.
   * A shear profile may be constructed with the user's choice of binning via `make_bins`.
-  * `make_shear_profile` takes the average over shear of each source galaxy over radial bins in rad, deg, arcmin, arcsec, kpc, or Mpc.
+  * `make_shear_profile` averages the shear of galaxies in each radial bin in rad, deg, arcmin, arcsec, kpc, or Mpc.
   * See [examples/demo_polaraveraging_functionality.ipynb](examples/demo_polaraveraging_functionality.ipynb) for detailed examples.

 ## Profile and cosmology models with `modeling.py` <a name="profile_and_cosmology_models_with_modeling"></a>